metacpan/metacpan-cpan-extracted/distros/B/B-DeparseTree/scripts/README.md

 Here we have some more standalone tests to assist in deparsing.

-## runtests.pl

-`runtests.pl` will decompile all of the programs in the `base` and `opbasic` directories and decompile each file in there to the corresponding location in `tmp` under this directory.

 ## frag.pl

 `frag.pl` shows information about all B::DeparseTree nodes so you can check that the tree is build properly and what source-code fragments would be associated with each node.